moinwiki/moin/docs/user/moinwiki.rst

 =====

 .. warning::
- * All Moin Wiki list syntax (including that for unordered lists, ordered lists and definition lists) requires a leading space before each item in the list.
+ * All MoinWiki list syntax (including that for unordered lists, ordered lists and definition lists) requires a leading space before each item in the list.
- * Unfortunately, reStructuredText does not allow leading whitespace in code samples, so the example markup here will not work if copied verbatim, and requires that each line of the list be indented by one space in order to be valid Moin Wiki markup.
+ * Unfortunately, reStructuredText does not allow leading whitespace in code samples, so the example markup here will not work if copied verbatim, and requires that each line of the list be indented by one space in order to be valid MoinWiki markup.
  * This is also an **reSTTODO**

 Unordered Lists